SamShrubo/CSCE435_Group26_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort: A sorting algorithm that scales well with parallel computing architecture.
 The algorithm requires the array to be size of 2^n where n is a positive integer value.
 It process the array recursively as subarrays and sort them into bitonic arrays.
 It will be implemented on the Grace Cluster using MPI.
 - Sample Sort: Implemented using MPI on the Grace cluster.
 Appropriately sized arrays will be generated on each process and sorted using quicksort.
 Samples are taken from each process's local array, and a sample is then taken from the set of samples.
 Using the final sample, array elements are sorted into buckets, rearranged, and sorted locally.
-All sub-arrays are conglomerated back together, resulting in a sorted large array.
+All sub-arrays are conglomerated back together, resulting in a sorted global array.
 - Merge Sort: Implement using MPI on the Grace cluster, Multiple sub-arrays that will make up the final sorted array will be generated within each process within MPI, from there they are sorted locally using std::sort, then the process of merging each process with its neighboring processes in a loop continues until the final array is produced and all sub-arrays are merged.
 - Radix Sort: Implemented using MPI on Grace cluster.
 The inital array will be split into multiple smaller arrays across the nodes and processors, and sorted locally using a counting sort on the current digit.
 Afterwards a prefix sum will be caluclated to help put the integers back into a paritally sorted array until all the digit places have een sorted resulting in a sorted global array.
 - Column Sort: A parallel sorting algorithm that is well suited for sorting data arranged in a 2D grid.
 The matrix is sorted column-wise, transposed, and sorted again row-wise.
 This process is repeated until the matrix is sorted.
 This algorithm will be implemented using MPI on the Grace cluster.